lingzhic/group_website/README.md

 # Systems Ionics Lab
-This is the repo for Dan's group website
+We are a research group in The University of Melbourne, Australia.

+Our research includes ionotronics and 2D soft membrane materials.

+You can find our group website via: .

-Managed by Lingzhi
+This repo is currently managed by Lingzhi Cao